 On December 12, 2022, we entered into a purchase agreement, or the Purchase Agreement, with Lincoln Park Capital Fund, LLC, or Lincoln Park, which provides that, upon the terms and subject to the conditions of the agreement, we have the right, but not the obligation, to sell to Lincoln Park up to \$25,000,000 of shares of our common stock, or the Purchase Shares, from time to time over a 24-month term, at a variable price with certain market-based terms as defined in the agreement.
 The purchase agreement does not exhibit any of the characteristics for liability classification under ASC Topic 480, Distinguishing Liabilities from Equity.
-During the year ended December 31, 2022, we did not sell any shares of our stock under the Purchase Agreement.
+During the year ended December 31, 2023, we sold 12,500 shares of our stock under the Purchase Agreement.
 In January 2023, Lincoln Park was issued 180,410 shares of stock as a commitment fee at a value of \$0.5 million.
+On February 29, 2024, we terminated the Purchase Agreement with Lincoln Park effective March 1, 2024.